 This post may contain affiliate links to products.
 As an affiliate, I earn money from qualifying purchases.
 Please read my full disclosure here.

-If you’ve been here any length of time, you know our story.
-You know the Lord used it to get me here.
-But it’s not easy to figure out how to move through betrayal.
+If you are new here to BrinaLynn, you may not know our story.
+While I wouldn’t have chosen the path we were given, Lord used it to get me here.
+However, that doesn’t mean it’s easy to figure out how to move through betrayal.

 My goal is to encourage anyone feeling betrayed and to be an Aaron when you are too weak to hold yourself up.